harpreet-singh5678/demo-repo-2/README.md

 # demo-repo-2
-This is my second Git Repository. writer - harry
+This is my second Git Repository. <br>
+writer - harry